 One of our favorite hotels in the city.
 It’s a new trendy hotel close to many main attractions and photo spots in KL.
-The pool area is great to relax at, the pool itself is wonderful and the cocktails are delicious.
-There’s even a ladies’ night with free cocktails!
+The pool area is great to relax at, the pool itself is wonderful, and the mixed drinks are delicious.
+There’s even a ladies’ night with free mixed drinks!

 Lanson Place Bukit Ceylon Serviced Residences